nymea/nymea-docs/src/pages/documentation/users/installation/core.md

 ```

 Once this command completes, nymea:core should be up and running on the Raspberry Pi.

+#### Important note:

+If you are still using an older installation running with the old rpi-repo you need to switch to the main-repo.

+In this case you need to change the repository line in `/etc/apt/sources.list.d/nymea.list` <br>from `deb http://repository.nymea.io bullseye rpi` to `deb http://repository.nymea.io bullseye main`.<br>
+Without this change, your Raspberry Pi will stop receiveing updates from now on.<br>
+In order to simplify this for users, a package named `nymea-rpi-repo-migration` will be provided.<br>
+Installing that package either via `apt-get` or via the app in `system settings -> system updates`<br> will do everything required and the system will continue to work as it did before.<br>
+After installing the migration package, an update for the entire system will be available.

 ## Debian GNU/Linux and Ubuntu